EmilieSchott/Snowtricks/README.md

 3) In .env, choose your SGBD by remove the # before the DATABASE_URL required and complete asked informations.
 Then, type "php bin/console doctrine:database:create" in the CLI to create the database.

+4) To create tables in the database, type in CLI : "symfony console doctrine:migrations:migrate"

+5) Check fixtures directory to decide which fixtures you want in your database, then type in CLI : "php bin/console hautelook:fixtures:load".

 ## Copyrights
 -------------